|

 understanding our slavery to sin gives us insight to the wonderful promise of God to be

 set free.
 He is concerned with weakness, but not obsessed.
+The bottom line?
+Put your attention to God's

 love and providence rather than spending so much time on the weaknesses.
 That's what St.